SJ5033 - Media Law and Ethics; Public Administration (2021/22)

 If students read all the required texts, participate in all the class activities and complete the required assessments and assignments, they will develop transferable skills, usable in the workplace and as citizens.
 They should be able to:

-- Write knowledgeably about key British institutions, taking into account their histories and current contexts;
+1. Write knowledgeably about key British institutions, and applying that knowledge to current news contexts and issues;

-- Demonstrate through examples how media and journalists are situated within the legal system;
+5. Demonstrate through examples how media and journalists are situated within the legal system.

-Formative assessment will comprise short weekly written exercises both creative and critical, and feedback on oral contributions to seminars and workshops.
+An initial formative assessment set in week 2 will be handed in week 4 and returned in week 5 (this is not weighted, so not on grid, but is compulsory).
+Further formative assessment will comprise short weekly written exercises both creative and critical, and feedback on class contributions to seminars and workshops.
 Tutorials will offer formative assessment on drafts for portfolios.

 Summative assessment will comprise: two portfolios demonstrating knowledge of current practice in the fields of journalism, law and public affairs.
 A final essay on a current issue and a test on legal knowledge.